hervebronnimann/adventofcode/README.md

     return (((x + (x >> 4) & 0xF0F0F0F) * 0x1010101) & 0xffffffff) >> 24
 ```

+For enumerating pairs, or simpler combinations, simply do a double loop.
+But for all subsets, one can use:

 ```
 def powerset(s):
     x = len(s)